 Eastern Illinois University faculty members are responsible for assigning appropriate grades.
-The University will not review the judgment of a faculty member in assessing the quality of students' work.
-If, however, a student believes that a faculty member improperly assigned a semester grade due to one or more of the Grounds for Appeal, as described below, the student may appeal the grade by following the procedures described in this policy.
+The university will not review the judgment of a faculty member in assessing the quality of students' work.
+If, however, a student believes that a faculty member improperly assigned a semester grade due to one or more of the Grounds for Grade Appeal, as described below, the student may appeal the grade by following the procedures described in the Grade Appeal Policy.
 Students are responsible for reading the Grade Appeal Policy and for complying with all procedures and meeting the deadlines established in the policy.
 All grade appeals are handled individually.